GoTab-Inc/Docucache/packages/doculord/README.md

 ### Mobx/Redux compatability

-By default doculord uses reactively as the reactive system, however this can be configured with an observability adapter.
+By default doculord uses a polyfill for [Ecmascript Observables](https://github.com/tc39/proposal-observable) as the reactive system, however this can be configured with an observability adapter.

 This adapter is really just an object with a method for making/de-making an observable object and a method for subscribing.